juj/fbcp-ili9341/README.md

 - `-DSPI_BUS_CLOCK_DIVISOR=even_number`: Sets the clock divisor number which along with the Pi [core_freq=](https://www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md) option in `/boot/config.txt` specifies the overall speed that the display SPI communication bus is driven at. `SPI_frequency = core_freq/divisor`. `SPI_BUS_CLOCK_DIVISOR` must be an even number.
 Default Pi 3B and Zero W `core_freq` is 400MHz, and generally a value `-DSPI_BUS_CLOCK_DIVISOR=6` seems to be good safe and performant baseline for ILI9341 displays.
 Try a larger value if the display shows corrupt output, or a smaller value to get higher bandwidth.
 See [ili9341.h](https://github.com/juj/fbcp-ili9341/blob/master/ili9341.h#L13) and [waveshare35b.h](https://github.com/juj/fbcp-ili9341/blob/master/waveshare35b.h#L10) for data points on tuning the maximum SPI performance.

 In addition to the above CMake directives, there are various defines scattered around the codebase, mostly in [config.h](https://github.com/juj/fbcp-ili9341/blob/master/config.h), that control different runtime options.
 Edit those directly to further tune the behavior of the program.
 In particular, after you have finished with the setup, you may want to remove the `#define STATISTICS` line in `config.h`.

+##### Tuning CPU Usage

+Diffing frames to produce minimal SPI communication task lists takes up some performance, so expect to see a moderate backround CPU load coming from `fbcp-ili9341`.
+The default build configuration of `fbcp-ili9341` is optimized towards maximum performance on the Pi 3, and towards battery saving on the Pi Zero.
+Check out the build option `ALL_TASKS_SHOULD_DMA` in `config.h`.
+Enabling that option in the build optimizes towards saving battery at the expense of performance, whereas building with that option disabled causes `fbcp-ili9341` to strive towards maximum screen refresh rate.

+To further reduce power consumption beyond enabling `ALL_TASKS_SHOULD_DMA`, try enabling `USE_GPU_VSYNC`, and/or lowering `TARGET_FRAME_RATE` in `display.h` - set it to e.g. 40 or 30.
+Currently Pi Zero will not likely reach 60fps except in NES games.

+If https://github.com/raspberrypi/userland/issues/440 is resolved in the future, CPU usage on Pi Zero is possible to improve.

 ##### Launching the display driver at startup